albertusk95/maximum-likelihood-estimator/README.md

 ### fitted_distribution

-The distribution whose parameters' MLE will be estimated by fitting it to the observations.
+The distribution whose parameters' MLE will be calculated by fitting it to the observations.

+Currently supports:
+* normal distribution: `normal`
+* exponential distribution: `exp`

 ### column